 Carbon Accounting Based on PCAF

-Carbon accounting is the evaluation of business activity by calculating and tallying how much carbon dioxide (CO2) they produce, as well as the degree to which business activities contribute to reducing CO2 emissions.
+Carbon accounting is the evaluation of business activity by calculating and tallying how much Greenhouse Gas (GHG) they produce, as well as the degree to which business activities contribute to reducing GHG emissions.
 As an initiative to address climate change, Mizuho Bank developed its own carbon accounting methodology to measure CO2 emissions by power generation projects it has financed.
 We began disclosing the results of our evaluations in fiscal 2006.
-We disclose the further reliable and transparent information by utilizing the concept of PCAF, one of international initiatives, since fiscal 2020.
+We disclose the further reliable and transparent information by utilizing the concept of PCAF, one of international initiatives, since fiscal 2019.
 We are utilizing these results as information for future management to support the movement toward a decarbonized society.

 Carbon accounting overview